 Progreso, Mexico, and most of the Yucatan Peninsula are actually some of the safest places to visit in the country.
 Just make sure to exercise precautionary measures at all times when traveling, even if visiting Progreso is not dangerous at all.

 What is Progreso Mexico known for?

 Progreso Mexico is known for being a true example of an “authentic Mexico.”
 It is also known for being a great stop for cruise ships.
-In fact, Progreso Pier where the ship’s dock is known for being the longest pier in the world.
+In fact, Progreso Pier, where the ship’s dock, is known for being the longest pier in the world.
 The pier has efficiently served the Gulf of Mexico and the town of Merida over the years and has recently celebrated its 80 years of establishment.

 Is Progreso Mexico nice?

 Yes!
 Progreso Mexico may be small in size – and some might even say very touristy – but there is no denying that the place is nice.
 It has breathtaking beaches, friendly locals and rich culture that everyone who visits will surely enjoy.
-Cruise lines stop by Progreso because of the many things that it has to offer to the people on board.
+Cruise lines stop by Progreso because of the many things to offer to the people on board.